ssrosa/grotto/insta/gs_scripts/docs.md

 Issues:

 - media_object script still replicates some posts.
 Need an algorithm to read ids on spreadsheet to compare to ids pulled from API before calling for insights on each id.
+FIXED

 - media_objects script has stopped successfully pulling and storing comments.
 Now just pulls a dictionary with only gibberish.
+FIXED

 update 12/2: figured out comment bug, now need to get back comments for october.
 See tests.gs for list of ids

+update 12/15: wrote new logic to check for duplicate rows after 15 most recent media object ids are returned from first api call.